Updated: 7 days ago

 It's like what this German apologist once told me (from his point of view):

 This is the message I am emphasizing.
-The establishment, and the leftists who side with them; wish to strip us all of our identities to create a new one world Utopia.
+The establishment, and the leftists who side with them; wish to strip us all of our identities to create a new one-world Utopia.
 After all, if we don't have a culture or identity, what do we have to be proud of?
-Yes, we are all Americans, but we all come from different cultures.
+What do we have to fight for?
+Yes, we are all American citizens, but we all come from different cultures.
 Someone who is born in China who migrates to America is ethnically and culturally different than one who migrated from Europe.
 So lets narrow things down.

 There is a difference between Nationality and Ethnicity.
-I know this is a heavily debated subject, but here is the truth.
+I know this is a heavily debated topic, but here is the truth.

-Nationality: The nation you were born in.
-For example: America.
+Nationality: The country you were born in.
+For example America.

-Ethnicity: Your race which has to do with your ancestral history, bloodline and/or cultural origins.
+Ethnicity: Your ethnic background has to do with your ancestral history, bloodline, and/or cultural origins.

-Though I would agree that we are ALL Americans, here is the die hard truth ladies and gents: You don't have to throw away your differences in order to come together with other people who are different than you!
-You don't have to give up your heritage in order to integrate into America or become American.
+Though I would agree that we are ALL Americans (nationally), here is the die-hard truth ladies and gents: You don't have to throw away your differences in order to come together with other people who are different than you!
+You don't have to throw away your differences in order to integrate into America or become an American citizen.

 Despite the fact that German-Americans are this country’s largest ethnic group (over 50 million and growing), sadly out of that 50 million, there are only a small few who actually know about their German heritage and are proud of it.
 The only thing most Americans know about the history of Germany is WWII and Hitler, and that is a shame!
 Why is this?
 We weren't taught it in schools.
 We weren't given the proper education here in the states.

-No wonder so many Germans outside of America think it is backwards that Americans would even claim their German roots and not know about their own history.
-So if we are going to re-claim it, we need to educate ourselves about our own history.
-That means that we stop buying into this cherry picking of history that had been represented to as since youth, and look at the full picture.
-If not, the UN has us right where they want us, guilted, self-hating and careless about our future.
+No wonder so many Germans outside of America think it is backward that Americans would even claim their German roots and not know about their own history.
+So if we are going to reclaim the identity (which we already have), we need to educate ourselves about our own history.
+That means that we stop buying into this cherry-picking of history that had been represented to us since youth, and look at the full picture.
+If not, the UN has us right where they want us, guilted, self-hating, and careless about our future.

 Also read: Why Heritage Matters